 Post-surgery you may need to stay in the hospital for a few days.
 It may take 4 to 6 weeks for you to heal fully.

-Dr. Sandeep Nunia is one of the best urologists in the Jaipur, Rajasthan performing laser treatment of kidney stone with accuracy.
+Dr. Sandeep Nunia is one of the Best Urologist in Jaipur, Rajasthan performing laser treatment of kidney stone with accuracy.
 His experience and awards say all about his work; having experience in all modern techniques and equipment, he is pioneering under the same belt and serving society, and putting his effort in enriching the medical procedures through various advancements.
 He has performed many complicated kidney conditions successfully and always found an alternate solution for problems.
 He is the most affordable and understanding urologist or kidney surgeon in Jaipur, Rajasthan.